 Naturally, the wide-ranging implications of the GDPR will be greater in e-commerce stores than in most other business niches.

-E-commerce stores deals and interact with customersâ personal data in several layers and in doing so they take help from a variety of third-party apps and tools.
+E-commerce stores deal with customers’ personal data in several ways.
+To do this, they use a variety of third-party apps and tools.

-While handling the customerâs personal data such as email address, shipping address, phone number, and purchase history every stakeholder and participant app will be subjected to follow stringent compliance norms.
+When handling customer personal data like email addresses, shipping addresses, phone numbers, and purchase history, every stakeholder and participant app must follow stringent compliance norms.

 Read More: